jyalim/sol-various-scripts/README.md

 especially useful for students that are first learning how to use the supercomputer.
 The connection script allows X11 forwarding, and will accept typical `salloc` flags that will override its default behavior.
+Once the `ssh` session is closed (or if the script encounters errors), the script will cancel the allocated job.

 <div float="center">
  <p align="center">